imagej/imagej.github.io/pages/TIFF.md

 description: test description
 ---

+{% include menu-formats%}
-{% include menu-formats%}The [TIFF file format](wikipedia:TIFF "wikilink") is one of the most widely used formats in biosciences.
+The [TIFF file format](wikipedia:TIFF "wikilink") is one of the most widely used formats in biosciences.
 Many commercial instruments write images using some flavor of TIFF.
 It is used in [open source](open_source "wikilink") efforts as well; for example, the [Open Microscopy Environment](OME "wikilink") developed the [OME-TIFF format](http://www.openmicroscopy.org/site/support/ome-model/ome-tiff/) as an open exchange standard for microscopy data.

 ## ImageJ 1.x support